-Proposed citation for this chapter: Wild, C. J., & Ridgway, J. (2022).
+Proposed citation for this chapter: Wild, C. J., & Ridgway, J. (2023).
 Civic Statistics and iNZight : Illustrations of Some Design Principles for Educational Software.
-In J. Ridgway (Ed.), Statistics for Empowerment and Social Engagement: teaching Civic Statistics for informed citizenship.
+In J. Ridgway (Ed.), Statistics for Empowerment and Social Engagement: Teaching Civic Statistics to Develop Informed Citizens.
 Springer.